 In Iquitos, outpost of Amazon, human desperation trumped by the sweetness of fruit

-I just flew in to Lima yesterday from Iquitos, outpost of the Amazon, largest remote city in the world (meaning, inaccessible by car).
-It is also, as a city, a seething pustule of sleaze, Sodom and Gomorrah cut into lines of coke and shoved up the nostril of Babylon.
-It’s the kind of place where you can find a prostitute of any age, where cocaine is cheaper than beer, where a simple trip to the local produce market can be fraught with danger (local police insisted on giving me a constant escort through the market, one officer in front, one in back).
+I just flew in to Lima yesterday from Iquitos, outpost of the Amazon, world’s largest remote city (meaning, inaccessible by car).
+It seems on first glance to also be a seething pustule of a city, the kind of place where you can find a prostitute of any age, where cocaine is cheaper than beer, where a simple trip to the local produce market can be fraught with danger for a visitor (local police insisted on giving me a constant escort through the market, one officer in front, one in back).

-All of those problems come from Iquitos’ location on the great rivers, less than 80 miles from the confluence of Ucayali and Marañón, where they join to form the Amazon headwaters.
-All sorts of dark magic and black marketeering comes down those rivers (not to mention the bad juju of the booming oil industry), and mixes with the general desperation of the impoverished selva, or Peruvian Amazon.
+Many of those problems come from Iquitos’ location on the great rivers, less than 80 miles from the confluence of Ucayali and Marañón, where they join to form the Amazon headwaters.
+All sorts of black marketeering comes down those rivers (not to mention the bad juju of the booming oil industry), and mixes with the general desperation of the impoverished selva, or Peruvian Amazon.
+And the true bad actors—those foreign travelers looking to indulge ugly vices they can’t back home.